MOCHI-inc-JAPAN/algolia-tools/README.md

 so on.

 ## Plugin Extension

 AlgoliaModuleApi can be extended by two type plugins.

 ### AlogliaModule Plugin

 It add extra DI instances to IndexManager.

 ### Commander Plugin

-It add commande creator to commander.
+It add commands creator to commander.

 See each packages readme file, in more detail.